 Take the Town Sneaker (North Course) departing from the Castle Exit of Matsumoto Station and ride it for about 17 minutes before getting off at the Kyukaichigakko (Former Kaichi School) bus stop.
 The bus departs every 30 minutes from the station during weekdays and every 20 minutes on the weekends.
 The first bus leaves at 8:30 and the last at 17:15.

-A one-time trip on the Town Sneaker costs 200 JPY, but there is a special Town Sneaker One-Day Bus Ticket for 500 JPY (250 JPY for children) that allows you unlimited rides on the Town Sneaker buses, as well as the Matsumoto One Day Pass for 800 JPY (400 JPY for children) which not only includes unlimited rides on the Town Sneaker, but on local buses to the Asama Onsen and Utsukushigahara areas as well.
+A one-time trip on the Town Sneaker costs 200 yen, but there is a special Town Sneaker One-Day Bus Ticket for 500 yen (250 yen for children) that allows you unlimited rides on the Town Sneaker buses.

-Both of these special tickets give you discounts for several sightseeing spots in Matsumoto such as the Former Kaichi School and Matsumoto Castle.
-You can purchase them at the Matsumoto Bus Terminal or aboard the Town Sneaker.
+This special ticket give you discounts for several sightseeing spots in Matsumoto such as the Former Kaichi School and Matsumoto Castle.
+You can purchase it at the Matsumoto Bus Terminal or aboard the Town Sneaker.